adebadd/software-quality-handbook/handbook/introduction.md

 The primary goals of this handbook are to:

-- Establish clear, practical quality standards across all teams
+- Establish clear, practical quality standards across all teams.
-- Onboard new developers more efficiently with a single source of truth
+- Onboard new developers more efficiently with a single source of truth.
-- Reduce production defects through improved development practices
+- Reduce production defects through improved development practices.
-- Promote consistency and accountability in code   quality and delivery
+- Promote consistency and accountability in code quality and delivery.

 ## How to Use This Handbook

 Each section of the handbook focuses on a key area of software quality and includes:

-- A short introduction explaining the topic and its importance
+- A short introduction explaining the topic and its importance.
-- Bullet-pointed best practices and common mistake to avoid
+- Bullet-pointed best practices and common mistakes to avoid.
-- Diagrams to explain concepts visually where appropriate
+- Diagrams to explain concepts visually where appropriate.
-- Links to further reading for team members who want to go deeper
+- Links to further reading for team members who want to go deeper.

 The content in this handbook is concise and designed for quick reference.
 Engineers should refer to this regularly as part of their development lifecycle.
-Links are provided for futher in depth details.
+Links are provided for further in depth details.

 ## Topics Covered